 I will not be happy with Etihad as a customer or member going forward.
 I will fly with them once after my miles are all done, then I will switch to Virgin.

-This person wrote the review because of poor customer service of etihad airways customer care from Etihad Airways.
+YMUNSHI wrote the review because of poor customer service at Etihad Airways.
 Reviewer claimed that he or she wants Etihad Airways to read this review and look into the issue (if any).

 The most disappointing in user's experience was customer service very poor.
 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.